 "Psychology is relevant for almost everything.
 It’s relevant for business, it’s relevant for nursing, it’s relevant for healthcare and mental healthcare… But it’s also really relevant in non-profits and in dealing with special populations and social issues."

-According to the National Association of Colleges and Employers, hiring managers look for employees with leadership, teamwork, communication and problem-solving abilities, above all others.
-By combining robust critical thinking and research skills with an understanding of foundational psychological concepts, a psychology degree can prepare you for a wide variety of career paths in fields such as:
+Earning a psychology degree prepares you for a wide variety of career opportunities.
+According to the National Association of Colleges and Employers, hiring managers seek employees with leadership, teamwork, communication, and problem-solving abilities, above all others.
+This program equips you with robust critical thinking and research skills and combines with an understanding of foundational psychological concepts, to make you succeed and stand out in the career path of your choice.

 |Preferred Application Deadline||Term||Start Date|